Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 The Clear Flow’s filter is quite large and lasts a long time.
 In addition to a physical filter, it also uses activated charcoal to filter heavy metals and chemicals.

-At about $25 retail here and 7.8 ounces, the cost and weight of the Clear Flow Water Bottle is also still substantially less than UV-based purification bottles, since no batteries or lights are required.
+At about $25 retail here and 7.8 ounces, the cost and weight of the Clear Flow Water Bottle are also still substantially less than UV-based purification bottles, since no batteries or lights are required.
 Unlike the Clear Flow, UV systems also can’t remove chemicals or heavy metals or be used in turbid water.

 The filtration unit on the Clear Flow lasts for 1,500 liters, which is a perfectly respectable capacity.